you have made me a horror to them.

 God increased as more and more about him was prophetically revealed.
 Earlier in Israel’s

 history, they didn't have a clear understanding of life after death…as we can see in this psalm.
-Even as overwhelmed as the author was…he poured his heart
+Even as exhausted and overwhelmed as the author was…he poured his heart

 out honestly to the Lord!